DHTMLX/scheduler-docs/data/customizing_edit_select_bars.md

--  Set the css class for the button:
+-  Set the CSS class for the button: